 Route one: Hike to the Peak of Humphreys Peak.
 Hike down on the north side and continue until you reach the summit.

-Route 2.
-From Flagstaff head north on US 89 about 14 miles.
+Route two: From Flagstaff head north on US 89 about 14 miles.
 Turn left directly across from the Sunset Crater Rd.
 As soon as you get on the forest rd.
-You will see a sign that tell you which direction Locket Meadow is.
+You will see a sign that tells you which direction Locket Meadow is.
 I believe you will make a right then at a T you will make a left then there should be a sign down the road that says, "to Locket Meadow."
-Once in Locket Meadow turn right on the first dirt road you get to; that road will lead you to the trail head of the Inner Basin Trail.
-The parking is on the right and the trail head is on the left next to an outhouse.
+Once in Locket Meadow turn right on the first dirt road you get to; that road will lead you to the trailhead of the Inner Basin Trail.
+The parking is on the right and the trailhead is on the left next to an outhouse.

 Summer.
 Because forest service roads are blocked off in the winter it's pretty much impossible to get to the peak unless you use skies or snowshoes.